Download the Student Rights and Responsibilities Handbook

 Non-Traditional Middle School (Grades 6-8) | 2001 Shadyside Avenue | Suitland, MD 20746

-Abuse can happen to any child regardless of race, gender expression, socioeconomic status, religion or culture.
+Abuse can happen to any child regardless of race, gender expression, disability, socioeconomic status, religion or culture.
 No student should be subjected to physical, sexual or mental abuse.

 If you have reasonable suspicion of child abuse or neglect, you must contact your local Department of Social Services or the Police Department.
 Prince George’s Department of Social Services may be reached at their Hot Line 301-909-2450 or during the evenings and weekends at 301-699-8605.